Greek Fires Near Athens Brought Under Control: Firefighters - UrduPoint

 Greek Fires Near Athens Brought Under Control: Firefighters

-Forest fires that raged in the outer suburbs of the Greek capital over the weekend have been brought under control, firefighters said Monday
+Forest fires that raged near Athens over the weekend have been brought under control, firefighters said Monday, but fresh blazes sprang up elsewhere as authorities warned of a difficult fire season ahead

-Athens, (APP - UrduPoint / Pakistan Point News - 1st Jul, 2024) Forest fires that raged in the outer suburbs of the Greek capital over the weekend have been brought under control, firefighters said Monday.
+Athens, (APP - UrduPoint / Pakistan Point News - 1st Jul, 2024) Forest fires that raged near Athens over the weekend have been brought under control, firefighters said Monday, but fresh blazes sprang up elsewhere as authorities warned of a difficult fire season ahead.

 Fanned by strong winds of up to 70 kilometres (43 miles) per hour and dry conditions, two fires broke out Sunday in the seaside resort of Keratea, east of Athens, and the wooded suburb of Stamata.